KEYBOARD(7)KEYBOARD(7)

 The down arrow, used by 9term(1), acme(1), and sam(1), causes windows to scroll forward.
 The up arrow scrolls backward.

 Characters in Plan 9 are runes (see utf(7)).
 Any rune can be typed using a compose key followed by several other keys.
-The compose key is also generally near the lower right of the main key area: the NUM PAD key on the Gnot, the Alternate key on the Next, the Compose key on the SLC, the Option key on the Magnum, and either Alt key on the PC.
+The compose key is also generally near the lower right of the main key area: the Option key on the Mac and the Alt key on Unix systems.
 To type a single rune with the value specified by a given four-digit hexadecimal number, type the compose key, then a capital X, and then the four hexadecimal digits (decimal digits and a to f).
 For a longer rune, type X twice followed by five digits, or type X three times followed by six digits.
 There are shorthands for many characters, comprising the compose key followed by a two- or three-character sequence.
 The full list is too long to repeat here, but is contained in the file /usr/local/plan9/lib/keyboard in a format suitable for grep(1) or look(1).
 To add a sequence, edit that file and then rebuild devdraw(1).

 There are several rules guiding the design of the sequences, as illustrated by the following examples.